swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

-be copied, the distinction between the two conventions becomes an important part of the API contract: functions that *borrow* move-only values make temporary use of the value and leave it valid for further use, like reading from a file handle, whereas functions that *take* a move-only value consume it and prevent its further use, like closing a file handle.
+be copied, the distinction between the two conventions becomes an important part of the API contract: functions that *borrow* move-only values make temporary use of the value and leave it valid for further use, like reading from a file handle, whereas functions that *consume* a move-only value consume it and prevent its further use, like closing a file handle.
 Relying on implicit selection of the parameter convention will not suffice for these types.